augupta/React/README.md

 npm- install packages and execute npx- execute without installing

+# React lets you create components, reusable UI elements for your app.

+In a React app, every piece of UI is a component.

+React components are regular JavaScript functions except:

+Their names always begin with a capital letter.
+They return JSX markup.

+# 🔴 Never define a component inside another component!
+export default function Gallery() {
+  function Profile() {
+    // ...
+  }
+  // ...
+}

+# The snippet above is very slow and causes bugs.
+Instead, define every component at the top level:
+export default function Gallery() {
+  // ...
+}

+// ✅ Declare components at the top level function Profile() {
+  // ...
+}

+# When a child component needs some data from a parent, pass it by props instead of nesting definitions.

+# How you export your component dictates how you must import it.
+You will get an error if you try to import a default export the same way you would a named export!
+This chart can help you keep track:

+Syntax	Export statement	Import statement:
+Default:	export default function Button() {}	-> import Button from './Button.js';
+Named:	export function Button() {}	 ->   import { Button } from './Button.js';

+#  A file can only have one default export, but it can have numerous named exports!

 # functional components vs class components
 functional components- stateless prev, now can write with state also, componentdidmount doesnt work, can use props, no use of render method, class components - statefull, make use of ES6 class, extends, can use state & props, and lifecycle methods, use render(){}